 Plus, when aluminum oxidizes, the coating it creates is a poor electrical conductor.
 In contrast, copper—the preferred wiring material for homes—conducts electricity exceptionally well, even when oxidized.

-IV.
+III.
 Where to Buy Aluminum Products Online

 You can buy aluminum products in many online shops.
 From siding and roofing materials to furniture and household décor, here are a few places to purchase aluminum products online.

 - The Home Depot—aluminum building materials